TonyFlury/QuoraChallenge/README.rst

 Getting Started
 ---------------

-Document here a summary of how to use the module functionality
+See `Full Documentation`_ for information on how to get started, and details of the full framework features.

 -------------------
 Further Information